eclipse-openj9/openj9-docs/docs/xdump.md

 | System dumps and JIT dumps | `JAVA_DUMP_TDUMP_PATTERN`  | `IBM_COREDIR`           |
 | Snap traces                | `_CEE_DMPTARG`             | `IBM_COREDIR`           |

-4. The current working directory of the OpenJ9 VM process.

 If the directory does not exist, it is created.